You Thought German Cars Were Boring? Think Again

 Look how much fun he's having!

-However, every year, right before these events are taking place, Volkswagen sends them a little present.
+However, with that said, every year, right before these events are taking place, Volkswagen sends them a little present.
 A concept car of some sort to say thank you for your loyalty.

 "But in 2007, disaster.
 Volkswagen forgot.
 Eight weeks to go.
 They had to build something -- anything -- to keep their fans happy."